dmeat-art/DMT-Nixie-clock-amp/README.md

 The VU meter kit is the SGVU151 (found on ebay) and it uses IN-13 tubes.
 I would advice to relocate the variable resistors on the board to an easier accessible spot for adjusting after the final assembly of the project.

 The amp uses a board I found on Amazon that matched the power of the speakers I had on hand and wanted to use : ELA21306.
 I wanted both minijack input and bluetooth support, and this board works.
 I sodered wires on the input jack to offset it to a rotary selector, including the plug detection pin.
 I used a 4 way 3 pin commutator, got some nice aluminium knobs, input jacks, lever switches, and C14 power input, with switch and fuse.
+The innards of this one is pure spaghetti.

 With hindsight, I'm not satisfied with it and I might rework it some day, either with an amplifier only board, or with a raspberry pi 3 + Hifi shield.
 But not today.